MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-touchpad_parameters.md

 ### -field rightClickZoneWidth

 The relative width of the touchpad right-click zone.
 Valid values are 0-100, inclusive.
-If non-zero, this value overrides device configuration.<sup>2</sup>
+If non-zero, this value overrides the device configuration.<sup>2</sup>

 ### -field rightClickZoneHeight

 The relative height of the touchpad right-click zone.
 Valid values are 0-100, inclusive.
-If non-zero, this value overrides device configuration.<sup>2</sup>
+If non-zero, this value overrides the device configuration.<sup>2</sup>

 ## -remarks